c24b/crawax/README.rst

 - ``pymongo``
 - ``docopt``

-See requirements.txt for the complete list
+See requirements.txt for the complete list of dependencies

 How to install crawtext
 ===========================

 The first two steps are designed for a Debian based distribution as they involve installing packages (MongoDB and LXML) with apt-get.
-MongoDB requires that you to create a /data/db directory.

- Note: to install defaut directory required by mongo ``sudo mkdir /data/db``

 Multiples repository for Mongodb are available for Debian based distribution and not compatible.
-Choose carefull the way to install MongoDB from debian packages sources or 10gen packages.
-MongoDB has different source where to be downloaded that might not be compatible.
+Choose carefully the way to install MongoDB from debian packages sources or 10gen packages.
+The different versions  might not be compatible.
 See in the "Read More" section the links to the install pages of these softwares.

- Note: if crawtext doesn't start try launch once the daemon of mongo by typing ``sudo mongod`` and then launch crawtext.
-If it still blocks you can try a ``sudo mongod --repair``
+MongoDB requires to have an existing /data/db directory .

+ | Note: to install defaut directory required by mongo ``sudo mkdir /data/db``

 Automatic install on Debian